Looking to find Retained Primitive Therapy & Treatment?

 How Does Vision Therapy Help?

-We are proud to assist your child with a primitive reflex integration program.
-This will involve the specific movements and patterns that make it possible to retrain their brain, and control the center for the reflexes.
-By using rhythmic movement training techniques that imitate the movements of an infant in development, patients are able to integrate these retained reflexes.
-These repetitive motions develop the reflexes and gradually help develop the front and visual cortex of the brain.
+We are dedicated to supporting your child through a primitive reflex integration program.
+This involves specific movements and patterns that retrain the brain and regulate the center for these reflexes.
+By employing rhythmic movement training techniques that mimic an infant’s developmental movements, patients can effectively integrate retained reflexes.
+These repetitive motions foster the development of the reflexes and gradually enhance the front and visual cortex of the brain.

-When you do not treat your child for retained primitive reflexes, it can lead to impulsivity, hyperactivity, aggression, developmental delays, anxiety, fear, poor academic performance, and poor intellectual development.
+Neglecting to treat retained primitive reflexes can lead to impulsivity, hyperactivity, aggression, developmental delays, anxiety, fear, poor academic performance, and hindered intellectual growth.

-If you have any questions regarding retained primitive reflexes or would like to schedule an appointment, contact us today at (440) 230-0923.
+If you have questions about retained primitive reflexes or wish to schedule an appointment, contact us today at (440) 230-0923.
 We look forward to assisting you!

-The Vision Development Team serves patients from North Royalton, Beachwood, Cleveland and Akron, all throughout Ohio.
+The Vision Development Team serves patients from North Royalton, Beachwood, Cleveland, and Akron, throughout Ohio.